 Output:

-You can see there that the before class is executed one time, whereas the printing method executed two times because @DataProvider annotation passed two sets of data.
+You can see there that the beforeclass is executed once, whereas the printing method is executed two times because the @DataProvider annotation passed two data sets.

 @Factory Annotation Example